 If you discover that your loved one has been the victim of nursing home abuse in Philadelphia, there may be various types of compensation available.
 The types of compensation that we strive to recover for our clients include coverage for the abuse victim as well as compensation for family members if they incur any expenses as a result of the nursing home abuse.
 At The Weitz Firm, LLC, we are regularly able to help nursing home abuse victims and their family members recovered the following types of economic and non-economic compensation:

 Family members of nursing home abuse victims need to be aware that they have a limited amount of time to file lawsuits in these cases.
-The Pennsylvania personal injury statute of limitations is two years from the date an injury occurs.
+The state’s personal injury statute of limitations is two years from the date an injury occurs.
 Additionally, claims related to medical malpractice also have a two-year timeframe attached.
 If nursing home abuse victims or their family members fail to file a lawsuit within this two-year limit, they will likely lose the ability to recover any compensation for their losses, regardless of how egregious the abuse or neglect was.